 Lencioni’s team dysfunction model

 A lonely researcher has limited output.
 If you want to do important research you need a team of researchers.
 How do you make a group of researchers produce top results?
 I found the book “The five dysfunctions of a team” by Patrick Lencioni useful.
 The book is written in a fiction form and is a highly readable book, which is probably why it is one of the most popular group dynamics books.
-The book is based on a layered model of group dynamics, as shown in Figure 1.
+The book is based on a layered model of group dynamics, as shown in Figure 4.
 The model, as described in the book, is a bottom up model.
-The protagonist of the book, a CEO, starts with the lowest dysfunction (absence of trust), and gradually moves up to the highest dysfunction (inattention to results) as she builds builds up her own management team.
+The protagonist of the book, a CEO, starts with the lowest dysfunction (absence of trust), and gradually moves up to the highest dysfunction (inattention to results) as she builds up her own management team.
 The elements of this model are not new and are studied by many researchers.
 Lencioni summarizes this knowledge and tells the story in an entertaining way.

 My view is that the model is conceptually good, but for researchers (and probably for a real management team in the real world) it does not work bottom-up.
 It works from top to bottom.
 Researchers are not inspired by shallow team/trust building activities.
 You don’t motivate a team of researchers by taking them to go-cart, if they are not allowed to discuss their latest paper with each other.
 We researchers think these team-building activities are ridiculous.
 On the other hand, we think producing results –meaning: writing papers –is motivating.
-Ask two researchers who don’t know each other to write a paper together, and by the time the paper is written they will have created a high level of trust in each other as colleagues.
+Ask two researchers who don’t know each other to write a paper together, and by the time the paper is written they will have created a high level of trust in each other as colleagues –and buddies.
 Therefore, my experience is that the model is good, but only when going from top to bottom.
 One should create opportunities for producing great results together, and the trust will follow.

 Platform business models